by A. Lawrence, Ph.D.

 Jennifer R. Brooklyn Park, MN

-All babies spit up at times but it when it happens too often, then chances are your baby is suffering from acid reflux – gastro-esophageal reflux disease to give the full medical name, GERD for short.
+All babies spit up at times but it when it happens too often, then chances are your baby is suffering from acid reflux – gastro-esophageal reflux to give the full medical name, GER for short.
 Statistical research tells us that over half of all babies experience some reflux during the first few months of life.
 It is a common problem that typically resolves itself by the ages of 12 – 18 months.
 Although most likely to occur after feeding, it can happen almost anytime your baby coughs, cries or strains.
 Sometimes it can be tougher on the parent than the child – most babies remain happy, hale and hearty even when covered in thrown up, semi-digested food.

 Nature has provided its own means of preventing acid and other stomach contents from flowing back up into our throats and mouths.
 A valve called the lower esophageal sphincter (LES) opens during normal digestion to allow food to pass into the stomach but closes after eating to prevent the stomach’s contents from escaping back up the wrong way.
 If for some reason the LES has a weak action or does not function at the right time, then food and stomach acid can be regurgitated back into the esophagus as earlier described.
 A baby spends most of the time in a horizontal position, the liquid contents of baby’s diet are more likely to flow back into the esophagus.
-If this happens a lot then your child may be suffering from full blown GERD.
+If this happens a lot then your child may be suffering from GER.

 The symptoms to watch out for are: frequent and recurrent vomiting, persistent coughing at meal times, and signs of heartburn, gas or abdominal spasms.
 As the child moves into its second year, additional symptoms may include slowed growth rate, persistent refusal of food and a hoarse scratchy voice.
 Chances are the problem will resolve itself in time.
 But it never does any harm to consult your pediatrician who is able to perform a whole batch of diagnostic tests where deemed necessary.